 Glamping gives you everything you would want on a camping trip.
 You get to experience the great outdoors and use a sleeping bag!
 You also can still make a campfire and have smores.
 It is a great way to get your feet in the water without jumping in and swimming!

-Beginners Guide To Camping - Supplies
+3. Camping for Beginners Guide - Supplies

 There are a few important items that you are going to need before you plan a camping trip.